Your Summer in Silicon Valley

 Week 5: And Again!

-With the learning from the moonshot sprint, this week’s LGM focuses on how you can ask, and answer, better questions through a multiplicity of prototypes.
+This week’s LGM focuses on how you can ask, and answer, better questions through a multiplicity of prototypes.
 The LGM will draw on voices from around the world as we learn about “making ideas real” in other cultures and countries.
 SGMs as expected.
 Deliverable is the second Critical Prototype.

 Week 6: Tame the Dark Horse